Trietptm-on-Awesome-Lists/infosec/README.md

 shellcoding stuff, useful scripts, examples etc.
 ## utils
 other scripts, to install major tools, download configs on new boxes etc.
+## workspace
+place where I keep things related to cracking various machines, CTFs and such